deckhouse/deckhouse/modules/810-deckhouse-web/docs/CONFIGURATION.md

 title: "The deckhouse-web module: configuration"
 ---

+{% include module-bundle.liquid %}

-The module does not have any mandatory settings.
+The module does not have any mandatory parameters.

 ## Authentication